alkoclick/alkoclick.github.io/words/Bike design ideas.md

-This is in relation to the [Peugeot unknown carbolite 103](Peugeot%20unknown%20carbolite%20103.md) that I got.
+This is in relation to the [Peugeot PH10S](Peugeot%20PH10S.md) that I got.

 * https://www.pinterest.com/peterclevy/nice-bike-design/
 * https://www.unlimitedwebshop.nl/en_GB/c-3486329/koga-miyata/